zaataylor/ideas/README.md

 # Description

-This is a running list of various ideas that I come up with.
+This is a running list of various ideas that I think are worth sharing.
+I have either come up with these ideas or found them in other places.
+They range from personal project ideas to things that are more substantive.
+In the case that I found the idea elsewhere, I have done my best to identify the source.

+# Motivation

 Ideas can be really, _really_ powerful, but they can also be useless if they never creep out from the dark recesses of our minds.
-Additionally, choosing which of our ideas to realize and which to cast aside is a hard problem.
+Additionally, choosing which ideas to realize and which to cast aside is a hard problem.

 However, I think that we can lower the mental and emotional burden of having too many ideas by sharing some of them so that others can, given enough inspiration, realize them.
 That is what this repo aims to do.